nterreri/thesis/report/chapter5.md

-It is important to note, however, that the precision and recall the evaluation module provides for a classifier are individual to the particular label being tested for, and either macro- or micro-averaging should be used to extract global classifier effectivness metrics (Sebastiani, ibid p.33;
+It is important to note, however, that the precision and recall the evaluation module provides for a classifier are individual to the particular label being tested for, and either macro- or micro-averaging should be used to extract global classifier effectiveness metrics (Sebastiani, ibid p.33;
 Yang and Liu, 1999, p.43).

-The type of data we wanted our classifier to produce a label for was a short chat message.
-The label had to be in the specified range of categories, in order to better inform the chatbot with the capacity for generalization of a machine learning approach.
+The type of data we wanted to produce a label for was a short chat message.
+The label had to be in the specified range of categories (Chapter 2.1.1), in order to better inform the chatbot with the capacity for generalization of a machine learning approach.
 There is no corpus of pairs of message - label of the relevant kind.
 Therefore, the author created a survey which Dr Ramachandran asked the team to